vilmibm/nodeunit-b/README.md

         var b = require('nodeunit-b');

-        // relative to test file.
-The top level of your front-end library file directory.
-Can be absolute, but that is probably unwise. b.setRequireRoot('../../');
+        // you'll want to use __dirname to pin root relative to your test file.
+        // arguments to setRequireRoot are run through path.join. b.setRequireRoot(__dirname, '../../');

         // front-end dependencies to require and inject into the DOM. b.require([